 Sujen Man Maharjan studied Psychology (MA) in Central Department of Psychology at Tribhuvan University, Kathmandu, Nepal.
-His academic interests mainly lie in research and the science of psychological well-being.
-His research interests include optimal functioning, positive psychology, love & relationships and political violence.
+His academic interests include psychosocial support programs, optimal functioning, love & relationships, migration and political violence.
 He is passionate about developing the field of psychology in Nepal and increasing its scope, and application to promote psychological well-being.

 Previously, he worked as Mental Health and Care Practices (MHCP) programme manager in an integrated psychosocial support program at Action Contre la Faim (ACF).
 Brief Flyer: ACF_MHCP_in_Nepal.V7 and in ICRC as Psychosocial Field Officer in comprehensive psychosocial support program for the families of Missing in Nepal called Hateymalo from 2012 – 2016.
 Related resources here.

-He is a founder of Nepalese Psychology Network (NEPsychNet) which successfully introduced the cyber-culture in Nepalese Psychology.
+He is a founder/administrator of Nepalese Psychology Network (NEPsychNet) which successfully introduced a cyber-culture in Nepalese Psychology.
 It exists as a virtual community in popular Social Networking site & User-Generated Content Community (listserv) through which it shares useful information freely.

 सुजेन मान महर्जन cv-NEP– [नेपाली]